-She glanced around the apartment.
-It was a nice one, but not gaudy or the place of a wealthy man.
-“You have had so much to adjust to lately.
-The lottery money you gave to charity would have changed most people,” she said.
+His girlfriend glanced around the apartment.
+It was a nice one, but was neither gaudy nor the living quarters of a wealthy man.
+“You’ve had so much to adjust to lately,” said Frances Kane.
+“That lottery money you gave to charity would have changed most people.”

 Wally nodded.
 “Barry lived on his cop’s pay and never thought of using his powers for gain.
 I even considered doing that before I won, but then I realized that keeping just enough of my winnings to allow me to pay for my education and not worry about keeping down a steady job was plenty.
 The Barry Allen Foundation will help send a lot of police science students to college, as will the Iris Allen Photojournalism Scholarship I set up at Central City Community College.”

 “After surviving the fight with Despero, the clean-up from the alien invasion, and some duty with the Titans and JLA, I’m just thankful that my old speed is back,” said Wally.
 “It’s ironic that Mento himself was responsible for it.
 Seems it was largely a psychological barrier holding me back.
 It was like I was fighting against being anything like Barry as the Flash, and by having only a fraction of his speed, I didn’t feel as if I was stealing his role.
 That changed after Mento planted those vivid nightmare images of a distorted version of my life in my head.
 Fighting through them broke open my mental barriers.
 Funny, it was after the Despero case that it happened all at once.”